Learn how to get effective recommendation letters to enhance your admission or job application with these tips and a template.

 Letters of recommendation frequently appear as a requirement on college applications.
 You’ll usually need one to three of these reference letters when you’re applying for an undergraduate program or, sometimes, graduate school.

-Job applications more commonly require a list of references, rather than a letter of recommendation, but you may see this requirement show up from time to time.
+Job applications more commonly require a list of references, rather than reference letter, but you may see this requirement show up from time to time.
 Even if a job application doesn’t require a recommendation letter, attaching one to your cover letter or application could give you a competitive edge over other applicants.

 Watch this to learn more about what a letter of recommendation is, and what makes a letter effective.